jbagatta/johnny-cache/README.md

 ## Features

 - **Configurable Data Store / Message Broker**
-    - Can use Redis or Nats for distributed locking/caching
+    - Can use Redis for distributed locking/caching
+        - Nats Jetstream and TypeOrm implementations in progress
-    - Can use Redis or Nats as the underlying message broker
+    - Can use Redis or Nats Jetstream as the underlying message broker
 - **Real-time Eventing**
     - Notifies waiting processes when cached items are ready (or when the build process errored)
     - Supports timeouts